yolken/yolken-blog/site/_posts/2021-01-24-starting-a-job.md

-During those first couple of months, I tell myself that I can relax- it's ok to make mistakes, and it's also perfectly fine to spend time doing background reading, getting to know colleagues, attending internal tech talks, etc. as opposed to focusing completely on my team's regular tasks.
+During those first couple of months, I tell myself that I can relax- it's ok to make mistakes, and it's also perfectly fine to spend time doing background reading, getting to know colleagues, and attending internal tech talks as opposed to focusing completely on my team's regular tasks.

 ### Get work environment right